Aprexis/training/hipaa.intro/Preventing Breaches.md

 ###Prevent Unauthorized Access to Facilities and Secure Areas

 - Keep doors locked and restrict access to areas where sensitive information or equipment is kept.
-As discussed earlier, you should no PHI on your laptops.
+As discussed earlier, you should not have PHI on your laptops.
 Do not post keypad access codes.
 - Shield the key strokes when entering an access code to prevent others from seeing the code.
 - Follow the same guidelines for facility access as you would for password, including changing codes periodically; using complex codes that are not obvious; not sharing your access code or access badge; and, not allowing others to use your access rights to enter a facility or secure area.
 - Do not allow others to “tailgate”, or follow you into a restricted area.